Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Self-gravitating perfect fluid as a dark matter halo

 \section{Self-gravitating perfect fluid as a dark matter halo}

 Dark matter will be treated as a perfect fluid defined by stresses $T^r_r=T^\theta_\theta=T^\phi_\phi=p$, $T^t_t=-\rho$, being $p$, $\rho$ the pressure and the density of the fluid, respectively.
 The rest of the stresses are zero.
+This can be seen as the simplest possible departure from CDM.
 Galaxies are composed of luminous matter encapsulated by a dark matter halo.
 Observation of carbon giant stars in the Galactic halo implies that the dark matter halo of our galaxy is spherically symmetric \citep{Ibata:2000pu}.
 Since our galaxy is not special, it seems reasonable to assume that most dark matter halos are spherically symmetric and thus we will assume such symmetry.
-Since the amount of luminous matter compared with the amount of dark matter in Low Surface Brightness (LSB) galaxies is small, thus baryonic matter does not contribute significantly to the total mass for such galaxies.
-Therefore, the halo for LSB galaxies can be modeled by a self-gravitating sphere of perfect dark matter fluid in hydrostatic equilibrium.
-In this section, we present the equations that will describe such self-gravitating structure: the Tolman-Oppenheimer-Volkov equations and the dark matter EoS.
+As the amount of luminous matter compared with the amount of dark matter in Low Surface Brightness (LSB) galaxies is small, then baryonic matter does not contribute significantly to the total mass of these galaxies.
+As such, the halo for LSB galaxies can be modeled by a self-gravitating sphere of perfect dark matter fluid in hydrostatic equilibrium.
+Therefore, in \cite{Barranco:2013wy}, it is assumed that the baryonic matter in the galaxy acts only as test particles that probe the gravitational potential.
+The gravitational potential itself is due to the dark matter content of the galaxy.
+For the dark matter halo not to collapse, there must be an intrinsic pressure that the dark matter impinges upon itself.
+As the dark matter does not interact with the baryonic matter, this pressure does not affect in any way the trajectories of the baryonic test particles.
+Dark matter interacts only by gravitation, that is say that its behavior is purely non-collisional; however, the behavior of the baryons is given by the collisional dynamics dissipating energy through radiative atomic processes; radiative cooling.
+Then, in this work dark matter with an intrinsic pressure is considered.
+The pressure produced, for instance, by massive neutrino free-streaming may contrast the gravitational collapse and maintain the halo equilibrium.
+Considering the equilibrium conditions of dark matter, the simplest assumption is to consider the dark matter-like-ideal gas of non-relativistic particles with a density $\rho (r)$ and pressure $p(r)$, which are related by a state equation.
+The meaning of dark matter pressure is not clear as well.
+However, the DM particle velocity distribution is the pressure analogy that provides the halo stability against the gravitational field.
+In this section, we present the equations that will describe such a self-gravitating structure: the Tolman-Oppenheimer-Volkov equations and the dark matter EoS.